mauriciopoppe/blog/site/content/notes/documenting-my-life.md

   </div>
 </div>

-*How should I do it?* Journaling, photos and videos.
-Journalism is the easiest.
-It's great to read old entries and see how much you grew as a person.
-I'm a fan of Riza's videos and it seems fun to create them so I'll also do video blogs.

-*So if you record your life, what are you going to use?*
+## How do I document my life?

-I'll get a camera and I'll start with one that's the most convenient to use.
+I like writing so I'll start with a journal.
+I'll also get a video camera and I'll start with one that's the most convenient to use.
 I'll also learn to edit videos because I want to romanticize my life by recording my adventures as something that my future self would like.

 I'm the subject and reporter of my own life, when I talk to myself in a video it's like I'm asking questions and answering them out loud.

-## Journaling
+### Journaling

 I have a google doc where every night I write an entry about my day, sometimes I forget to do it but that's ok, it doesn't need to be perfect and it can have as much detail